avyaan-tech/web/README.md

 ```

 You may also want to add this to your trusted-root CA store
-\- so that you are not presented with the *insecure origin* message when navigating to `local.cutie.com`
+\- so that you are not presented with the *insecure origin* message when navigating to `local.avyaan.tech`

 ## Manage